alicehillier/rainforest-cafe/README.md

 - Font Awesome: All icons were sourced from this website.

+- [W3Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp): I used the core code to create a back to top button on the Menu page.

+- [dissyulina's Github page](https://github.com/dissyulina/the-little-pantry): I used the README from dissyulina's project as a reference for this README.

 ## **Acknowledgements**

 - My mentor, Oluwaseun Owonikoko, for her patience, support and consistent constructive feedback.